Tuesday, July 14, 2009

 It had been long enough that some of us were starting to notice some irregularities in the way things were being done.
 Some people in our accounting department were whispering about new 53-foot semi trailers that had been ordered.
 They had seen the purchase orders.
 They had seen the checks go out to pay for this new equipment.
 No one could find where any new trailers were being delivered to any of our branches anywhere.
 We were becoming guarded in our conversations.
 We were becoming watchful in the goings on of the company.

-In the mean time, my Vice President of Sales for the Western Region, had an enlightening idea.
-He called me and asked me to meet him tomorrow at our terminal in Gary, INdiana.
-Dutifully, I left home early [home was a place where I did actually get to go occasionally], and appeared at our Gary INdiana terminal at 9am, as requested.
+In the mean time, our Vice President of Sales for the Western Region called me and said he had an idea.
+He asked me to meet him tomorrow at our terminal in northwest INdiana.
+Dutifully, I left home early [home was a place where I did actually get to go occasionally], and appeared at our northwest INdiana terminal at 9am, as requested.

 =============